dluobo/ingex/archive/README.txt

 The 4fsc digital composite PAL video data on the D3 tape is converted to digital component video using the BBC transform PAL decoder.
-The video data with VITC, 4 digital audio tracks and LTC embedded in the VBI are combined in an SDI signal which is input into the Ingex Archive Recorder.
+The video data with VITC, 4 digital audio tracks and LTC embedded in the VBI are combined in an SDI signal which is input into the machine running the Ingex Archive Recorder.
 The cue and timecode analogue audio tracks are optional and can be embedded alongside the digital audio tracks after analogue-to-digital conversion.

 The MXF file format is used to store the data from the D3 tapes.
 It includes 8-bit uncompressed UYVY 4:2:2 video data, 20-bit 48kHz PCM audio data, VITC and LTC timecodes and metadata such as D3 VTR playback errors, Photosensitive Epilepsy (PSE) analysis results, descriptive and identification information.
 The MXF files are stored on LTO-3 tapes.
-An LTO-3 tape store around 5 hours of content and therefore 1 LTO-3 tape replaces 10 half-hour D3 tapes.
+An LTO-3 tape stores around 5 hours of content and therefore 1 LTO-3 tape replaces 10 half-hour D3 tapes.

 The Ingex Archive Recorder and Tape Export services run on a server machine with